If you or a loved one have suffered personal injuries due to an accident or the negligence of another, contact us for help.

 Our experienced personal injury attorneys have represented thousands of seriously injured New Yorkers.
 We are extremely proud of the results we’ve obtained for our clients in excess of $100 million dollars in the New York City Metro area.

-If you or a loved one have been hurt in a motor vehicle accident, our team of New York car accident attorneys are here to help.
+If you or a loved one have been hurt in a bus accident, our team of New York bus accident attorneys are here to help.
 Contact us for a free case evaluation.

-After a car accident there are some common sense things to do to protect you and your family following a serious motor vehicle accident.
+After a bus accident there are some common sense things to do to protect you and your family following a serious motor vehicle accident.

 First, call 911, wait for the police at the scene and make sure to cooperate with them.
 Second, if you are able, collect any identifying information about the other driver(s) and vehicle(s) involved, such as insurance information (insurance company & policy number), phone number of the drivers, addresses and email.
 Do not in any circumstance let the other drivers leave the scene until the police arrive, and if they do make sure to take a photo/video of their vehicle and license plate number.
 Make sure you also get the names and phone numbers of any witnesses and write down that information in a safe place.